francescobarbera/better-runner/README.md

 I don't have a database for now, the amount of data I expect to handle is small, so I can store it in a ts file.
 That allows me to quickly add, remove, or modify data without the need for a database.

+## Vision of the Project

+The vision for Better Runner is to create a highly customizable and user-friendly tool for runners who want to gain deeper insights into their performance without the constraints of existing platforms.
+By focusing on simplicity and flexibility, Better Runner aims to empower users to track, analyze, and understand their running data in a way that best suits their individual needs.

+## Next Steps

+To achieve this vision, the following next steps could be considered:

+### 1. **Improve Data Visualization**
+   - **Graphs and Charts:** Implement visual representations of the data, such as graphs and charts, to help users better understand their performance trends.
+   - **Interactive Dashboards:** Create interactive dashboards where users can filter and compare different runs or splits.

+### 2. **Advanced Analytics**
+   - **Custom Metrics:** Allow users to define and track custom metrics that are important to them.
+   - **Performance Predictions:** Use machine learning algorithms to predict future performance based on historical data.

+By following these steps, Better Runner can evolve into a powerful and versatile tool that meets the diverse needs of the running community.

 ## Table of Contents

 - [Installation](#installation)